 When Reunited, Avoid Playing the Blame Game

-We know it’s a very stressful and scary situation, but there’s no need to yell at your child for not staying together once you’re reunited with each other.
-You shouldn’t be too hard on yourself either.
-It can happen to anyone at any time, and it doesn’t mean you’re a bad parent!
-Just hug it out, and adjust your safety plan to prevent it from happening again.
+We know it’s a very stressful and scary situation.
+However, avoid yelling at your child for not staying together once you’re reunited with each other.
+Don't be too hard on yourself either.
+Anyone can experience this at any time.
+It doesn’t mean you’re a bad parent!
+Just hug it out and adjust your safety plan to prevent it from happening again.

-Nobody ever plans to get lost at Disney World, but the plan you can control is taking safety precautions and knowing what to do in case the worst happens.
+Nobody ever plans to get lost at Disney World, but you can control the situation by taking safety precautions and knowing what to do if the worst happens.
 Do you have any other tips for parents?

 Related: Top Hotel Safety Tips When Traveling with Kids